This article may contain compensated links. Please read disclaimer for more info.

 Suggested by Steve | Ski Resorts Network

 The ‘purpose-built family-friendly’ reputation of La Plagne is a touch misleading.
-This ski area in the Tarentaise Valley perched high above the town of Aime helps form one of the largest connected ski regions in the world.
+This French Alps ski resort in the Tarentaise Valley, perched high above the town of Aime, helps form one of the largest connected ski regions in the world.

 But expert skiers should not dismiss the options either.
-Its reputation as a great place for families and those of moderate ability means that there are plenty of gullies, bump runs, and powder stashes that do not get as busy as their equivalents in a traditional ‘experts’ resort’ such as Val d’Isère.
+Its reputation as an excellent place for families and those of moderate ability means plenty of gullies, bump runs, and powder stashes that do not get as busy as their equivalents in traditional ski resorts in French Alps for experts such as Val d’Isère.

 Ski schools are available in all the hamlets and, while nightlife is not exactly rocking, there are enough bars, restaurants, and clubs to keep hardened après-skiers moderately happy.
 Oh, and there is even an Olympic bobsleigh run for adrenaline junkies…